Autism spectrum disorder

 Parents usually suspect that there is a developmental problem long before a diagnosis is made.
 Call your provider if you think that your child is not developing normally.

-Centers for Disease Control and Prevention.
+Centers for Disease Control and Prevention website.
 Autism spectrum disorder, recommendations and guidelines.
-Last updated February 26, 2015.

-Reviewed by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Internal review and update on 04/15/2019 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Editorial team.